 Newer cars come equipped with systems that use sensors and cameras to warn drivers of hazards.
-When those devices are obscured by snow, ice, salt or dirt, they may not function properly, notes Consumer Reports.
+When those devices are obscured by snow, ice, salt or dirt, they may not function properly, according to Consumer Reports.

 Automotive safety technology can help reduce accidents and save lives.
 The National Highway Traffic Safety Administration (NHTSA) recommends buying vehicles that are equipped with this technology.
 But since winter weather can interfere with the effectiveness of these devices, it’s worth taking a little extra time in the winter to keep sensors and cameras clean and clear.

 Here are some areas of the car to pay special attention to this winter:

 - Windshield – This one seems obvious, as it’s important to be able to see the road in front of you.
 But lane departure and front collision cameras are usually located behind the upper part of the windshield, a part many drivers don’t regularly keep clean.
 Be sure the entire windshield is kept clean and clear.

 - Side mirrors – Cars with 360° viewing systems usually have cameras that are located underneath the side mirrors.
 Keep the mirrors and their housing clean.
 Clear out any impacted ice or snow.

 - Front grille – Cameras and radar sensors are usually hidden behind the grille.
 Sometimes a camera may be placed in the front badge that bears the automaker’s logo.
 Clear out impacted ice and snow from this area, too.